-I suggest making a big deal about your mass communication system.
+Once you’ve decided to move forward with a solution, don’t be shy about making a big deal about your mass communication system.
 Let employees know things are changing and the old way of communicating with employees is finished.
-Let them know you’ve invested in a new system that will streamline communications, ensure everyone gets the messages they really need when they need it, provides easy two-way communication, and will come across through the channels they most use and prefer.
+Let them know you’ve invested in a new system that will streamline communications, ensure everyone gets the messages they need when they need it, provides easy two-way communication, and will come across through the channels they most use and prefer.

 Get them excited about the new addition.
-Believe me, when you tell them they can get corporate valuable insight without having to log into voicemail or read through painfully long emails, they’ll be jumping for joy.
-While change may present a few challenges, who doesn’t like it when their jobs are made easier?
+Believe me, when you tell them they can get valuable information without having to log into voicemail or read through painfully long emails, they’ll be jumping for joy.
+While change may present a few challenges, a modern mass communication system will make everyone’s jobs easier.

 Use it or lose it.